Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The sample table in Datasheet View:

-We can read the attached File-Size in bytes with the Function: FileLen(PathName) and the File's last modified Date and Time can be obtained with the Function FileDateTime(PathName).
-After the upload action, these values can be updated in the above table to cross-check with the values of the external file to determine the presence of new data.
+We can read the attached file size in bytes using the Function: FileLen(PathName), and the File's last modified Date and Time can be obtained with the Function FileDateTime(PathName).
+After the upload action, these values can be updated in the table above to cross-check with the values of the external file to determine the presence of new data.
 If needed, we can set the attached file's Read-Only attribute ON with the Function SetAttr(PathName, vbReadOnly) so that the file can be protected from inadvertent changes.
 It can be reset to Normal with SetAttr(PathName, vbNormal).

-A program must be run immediately after the Main Switchboard Form is open and cross-check the File-size and the File Date/Time recorded in the table with the attached file's attributes if found different then we can be sure that new data have arrived and enabled the Command Button so that the User can click and upload new data.
+A program must be run immediately after the Main Switchboard Form is open and cross-check the file size and the File Date/Time recorded in the table with the attached file's attributes.
+If found different, then we can be sure that new data has arrived and enabled the Upload Command Button, so that the user can upload new data.

-But, if the User kept the Application open and replaced the attached file with a new one, then the Button will remain disabled because the status checking program runs only when the Main Switchboard opens.
-Instead of asking the user to close and open the Application again, as a standard procedure in these circumstances, we can create another Command Button with Refresh Caption so that when the user clicks on this Button we can run the above procedure and enable the Upload Button if the file attributes indicate the presence of a new file.
+However, when the application is in open state and the attached file is replaced by the provider with a new one, the Upload button will remain disabled because the status-checking routine runs only when the main switchboard is opened.
+Instead of requiring the user to close and reopen the application, a standard but inconvenient procedure, we can add another command button labeled Refresh.
+When the user clicks this button, the program can recheck the file attributes and enable the Upload button if a new file is detected.

-A sample VBA Routine is given below that reads the information from the table and cross-checks with the attributes of the attached file and Enable/Disable the Upload Command Button.
+A sample VBA Routine is given below that reads the information from the table and cross-checks with the attributes of the attached file, enabling/disabling the Upload Command Button.

 The UploadControl() Function Code.